-- e.
-We will foster economic productivity, innovation, job creation and environmentally sound technologies. - f.
-We will stimulate sustainable consumption and production, by making it easier to rethink, reuse, recycle, recover and remake any products, materials and services. - g.
-We will promote the adoption of policies and approaches for the sound management of chemicals and waste, including the use of integrated life cycle, value chains and sustainable chemistry. - h.
-We will make the best use of policy links, trade, investment and innovation opportunities. - i.
-We will work with local governments to encourage sustainable models of urban development. - j.
-We will promote fiscal incentives to stimulate positive changes.
-This will include capturing the true cost of pollution, including its externalities, in financial decisions and redirecting investment from the short-term profits of polluting activities to the more sustainable profits of greener alternatives. - k.
-We will strengthen and enforce more integrated policies, regulations and laws.
-We will achieve this by supporting institutions and building capacity; bolstering monitoring and accountability systems; and sharing best practices, standards, policy instruments and tools. - 1.
-We will create and expand multi-stakeholder partnerships, under the auspices of the United Nations, between governments, the private sector, academia, civil society and individuals. - m.
-We will use South-South cooperation, regional dialogue and coordination across the United Nations to target pollution. - 9.
-As ministers of environment, we recognize our role in delivering these commitments and promoting coordinated action.
-We will focus on preventive measures, taking account of each country's responsibilities and capacities.
-We will also emphasise the need for greater cooperation, through such means as the exchange of experiences, resources and technologies, while taking into consideration the Rio Principles on Environment and Development. - 10.
-However, responsibility for combatting pollution does not rest with national governments alone.
+- (c) We will target all forms of pollutants through environmental agreements and tailored action: - (d) We will accelerate the implementation of existing multilateral agreements, conventions and regulations to prevent, control and reduce pollution and, where the science is clear that such policies and actions should exist, but do not, we will develop them, and where the impact is not yet clear, we will increase relevant research; - (e) We will foster economic productivity, innovation, job creation and environmentally sound technologies; - (f) We will stimulate sustainable consumption and production by making it easier to rethink, reuse, recycle, recover and remake any products, materials and services; - (g) We will promote the adoption of policies and approaches for the sound management of chemicals and waste, including the use of integrated life cycle, value chains and sustainable chemistry; - (h) We will make the best use of policy links, trade, investment and innovation opportunities; - (i) We will work with local governments to encourage sustainable models of urban development; - (j) We will promote fiscal incentives to stimulate positive change, including by capturing the true cost of pollution, including its externalities, in financial decisions and redirecting investment from the short-term profits of polluting activities to the more sustainable profits of greener alternatives; - (k) We will strengthen and enforce more integrated policies, regulations and laws by supporting institutions and building capacity; bolstering monitoring and accountability systems; and sharing best practices, standards, policy instruments and tools; - (1) We will create and expand multi-stakeholder partnerships, under the auspices of the United Nations, between Governments, the private sector, academia, civil society and individuals; - (m) We will use South-South cooperation, regional dialogue and coordination across the United Nations to target pollution. - 9.
+As ministers for the environment, we recognize our role in delivering those commitments and promoting coordinated action.
+We will focus on preventive measures, taking account of the responsibilities and capacities of each country, and emphasize the need for greater cooperation, through such means as the exchange of experiences, resources and technologies, while taking into consideration the Rio Principles on environment and development. - 10.
+However, responsibility for combating pollution does not rest with national Governments alone.
 We need support from the private sector, international organizations, civil society and individuals.
 Everyone has a responsibility as mothers and fathers, husbands and wives, partners, sisters and brothers, friends, employers, colleagues, neighbours and communities. - 11.
-We cannot overstate the need for rapid, large-scale and co-ordinated action against pollution and applaud the [XXXX]2 pledges made in the Beat Pollution engagement campaign. - 12.
-We support the actions and resolutions agreed by the Third Session of the UN Environment Assembly. - 13.
-We acknowledge the magnitude of challenges and opportunities in the report by the Executive Director of the United Nations Environment Programme, Towards a Pollution-Free Planet3 and invite all stakeholders to use it. - 14.
+We cannot overstate the need for rapid, large-scale and coordinated action against pollution and applaud the [XXXX]2pledges made in the "Beat Pollution" engagement campaign. - 12.
+We support the actions and resolutions agreed by the United Nations Environment Assembly at its third session. - 13.
+We acknowledge the magnitude of challenges and opportunities set out in the report by the Executive Director of the United Nations Environment Programme, Towards a Pollution-Free Planet, and invite all stakeholders to use it. - 14.
 Moving towards a pollution-free planet is a long-term endeavour.
-We request the Executive Director of the United Nations Environment Programme to engage stakeholders in proposing a common plan for implementation for our consideration. - 15.
-We will advocate for this declaration, including at the high-level political forum on sustainable development, and we will follow up on its implementation at our next session in 2019. - 16.
-This is our commitment to sounding the alarm on the health and wellbeing of our people, and to working towards a pollution-free planet.
+We therefore request the Executive Director of the United Nations Environment Programme to engage stakeholders in proposing a common plan for implementation for our consideration.

-2 Number of pledges received by end of Assembly to be inserted
+2 Number of pledges received by end of Assembly to be inserted.